centaretraining/azuretraining/01-azure-portal.md

 ### Further Exploration
 In the portal, do some exploring and see what's available.
 Check out the options on your resource group.

+Congrats, you just made your own resource group using the Azure Portal.
+In the next exercise, you'll explore the Azure CLI.

 Next: [Azure Shell](02-azure-shell.md)